ShuLiu1993/PANet/README.md

  R-50-PANet (paper) | Mask| 16 | 2x | 42.1 | 37.8 | -
  R-50-PANet | Mask | 16| 2x | **43.1** | **38.3** | [model](https://drive.google.com/file/d/1-pVZQ3GR6Aj7KJzH9nWoRQ-Lts8IcdMS/view?usp=sharing)

-Results on COCO 20017 *val* subset produced by this repo.
+Results on COCO 20017 *val* subset produced by this repository.
 In our paper, we used Synchronized Batch Normalization following all parameter layers.
-While in this repo, we fix BN layers in the backbone and use GN layers in other part.
-Under the same set of hyperparameters, e.g., multi-scales, this repo can produce better performance than that in our origin paper.
+While in this repository, we fix BN layers in the backbone and use GN layers in other part.
+With the same set of hyper-parameters, e.g., multi-scales, this repository can produce better performance than that in our origin paper.
 We expect a better performance with Synchronized Batch Normalization Layer.

 ### Questions